Volume-Distance-Ratio Asymptote and Spacetime Inextendibility: Self-similar naked singularity in the gravitational collapse of a scalar field

-\begin{theorem} For $0< k <1$, there exists no local $C^{0,1}$-extension of the interior solution at the scaling origin $\mathcal{O}$. \end{theorem} \begin{proof} We employ theorem \ref{thm 3.12} (the second criterion for $C^{0,1}$-inextensibility for $C^2$ spacetime).
-The central axis

-is a timelike geodesic parameterised by arc length converging to the scaling origin $\mathcal{O}$ as $t \rightarrow 0^-$.
-Let $V(t)$ be as in theorem \ref{thm 3.12}.
-By the volume form estimate in proposition \ref{prop 4.4}, there exists a positive constant $\delta$ such that
+\begin{theorem} For $0 < k < 1$, the interior solution admits no local $\mathrm{C}^{0,1}$ strongly-causal extension at the scaling origin $\mathcal{O}$. \end{theorem} \begin{proof} We apply Theorem \ref{thm 6.2}.
+The central axis $\gamma(t) = (u=t, x=0)$ is a chronological geodesic parametrized by arc length that converges to the scaling origin $\mathcal{O}$ as $t \rightarrow 0^-$.
+Let $V(t)$ be as in Theorem \ref{thm 6.2}.
+By the volume form estimate in Proposition \ref{prop 8.4} and the fact that $\frac{\dvol}{\dvol_{\eta}}$ is independent of $u$, there exists a positive constant $\delta$ such that